-For successful restoration, it is critical that your data gets restored correctly and that you do not lose any important files or folders along the way.
-Many of the best imaging software products allow you to restore files and folders individually.
-The best imaging software allows you to deploy your backup on several computers at once and resize partitions, making the process easier.
+For successful restoration, it is critical that the imaging software restores your data perfectly.
+Many of the best imaging software products let you restore files and folders individually.
+The best imaging software allows for network deployment of your backup on several computers at once, even to those having dissimilar hardware.

 Help & Support

-You want to select the best disk imaging software that’s right for you.
 In the event of file loss or catastrophic failure, you need to know that your data is still available for complete restoration.
-Our selection process will help you understand what options are available to you.
+Our selection process will help you understand the available options.